 Longitudinal Developmental Trajectories Do Not Follow Cross-Sectional Age Associations in Hippocampal Subfield and Memory Development

-New preprint!
 In a study including 109 healthy children aged 6-10 years, we found that cross-sectional age-associations and longitudinal developmental trends in hippocampal subfield volumes were highly discrepant, both by subfields and in direction.
-For instance, as shown here in the picture on the left CA1-2 volumes showed positive volume-age associations but negative change across two-year intervals.
+For instance, as shown here in the picture on the left CA1-2 volumes showed positive volume-age associations but negative change across a two-year interval.
 This study underscores that children’s structural brain development and its relationship to cognition cannot be inferred from cross-sectional age comparisons.

 Hair cortisol concentrations are associated with hippocampal subregional volumes in children